cybozu/neco-containers/cke-tools/src/README.md

 `block-pv-name` is the name of the PersistentVolume object.

-- Returns stdout `{result: "completed"}` if the process has been finished successfully.
+- Returns stdout `{"result": "completed"}` if the process has been finished successfully.